deqode/GoArcc/docs/Introduction/Directory Definition.md

 ```

-Here GetApp() method will resolve  all the dependency and bind the whole application as an object.
-So , In main file you can easily start the application.
+Here the GetApp() method will resolve all the dependencies and bind the whole application as an object.
+So, you can easily start the application in the main file.